Introducing Goose, the on-machine AI agent

 If the configuration is successful, you'll see a confirmation message.

-If you encounter issues, check your API key, and internet connection, or check the logs in your ~/.config/goose
+If you encounter issues, check your API key, internet connection, or the logs in your ~/.config/goose

 directory for more information.

-With Groq configured as our LLM provider, we can now explore Goose's capabilities by running a new chat session.
+Now that Google Gemini is configured as our LLM provider, let's explore Goose’s capabilities by starting a new chat session.

 Running Goose for the first time